Personal Income Tax -> Tax Rates -> How is Income Tax Calculated in Canada?

 By looking at the Canadian Income Tax & RRSP Savings Calculator, you can see at which point surtaxes (PEI and ON only) are calculated in relation to non-refundable tax credits.

-The basic personal amount for each province and territory is listed in their tax rate table, as well as the tax rate that is applied to calculate the tax credit.
+The basic personal amount for each province and territory is listed in their tax rate table (link in first paragraph above), as well as the tax rate that is applied to calculate the tax credit.
 The basic personal amount is the amount that can be earned before any provincial/territorial tax is paid.
 Some provinces also have a low-income tax reduction which increases the amount that can be earned before any tax is paid.

 The provincial/territorial tax rates before being combined with the federal rates are shown above the table of combined rates for each province/territory.
 CRA also has an article Canadian Income Tax Rates for Individuals - Current and Previous Years.
 The CRA tables do not include any provincial/territorial surtaxes.
 The surtaxes are included in our combined tax rate tables.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca